VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   * `__meta_kubernetes_ingress_scheme`: Protocol scheme of ingress, https if TLS config is set.
 Defaults to http.
   * `__meta_kubernetes_ingress_path`: Path from ingress spec.
 Defaults to `/`.

+The list of discovered Kuberntes targets is refreshed at the interval, which can be configured via `-promscrape.kubernetesSDCheckInterval` command-line flag.

 ## kuma_sd_configs

 Kuma service discovery config allows to fetch targets from the specified control plane `server` of [Kuma Service Mesh](https://kuma.io).